microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/drive-sharedwithme.md

 #### Response

-The following is an example of the response that returns items shared with the signed-in user, since the drive is the user's default drive.
+The following is an example of the response that returns items shared with the signed-in user, because the drive is the user's default drive.

 <!-- {
   "blockType": "response",